 Communities First Association: CFA has as its focus the work of community transformation through Christian community development using an asset-based approach, encouraging churches and organizations to participate in community transformation.

-Community Way: Community Way helps community leaders, faith communities, non-profit organizations and governmental agencies make the shift from a “needs-based” approach to an “asset-based community development” or ABCD process.
+Community Way: NEW Website Resource!: Community Way helps community leaders, faith communities, non-profit organizations and governmental agencies make the shift from a “needs-based” approach to an “asset-based community development” or ABCD process.

 Parish Collective: Parish Collective identifies, connects, and resources followers of Jesus that desire to grow the fabric of love and care in their neighborhood.
 It is also a movement that is re-founding the local church in the everyday life of the neighborhood and learning to join in with the restorative and reconciling work God is already doing there.